robertgallup/python-bmp2hex/README.md

 Version:		2.3.3
 ```

+## New in Version 2.3.4

+* UNFIXED: SO, I've given up on the -d parameter for now.
+Each "fix" raised new issues so unless I can find a specific use case, it's not worth the effort.

 ## New in Version 2.3.3

 * FIXED: Among other things, the number of elements in the pixel_data[] array was incorrect when using the "-d" option.
 You might expect it to be half of what it is without "-d".
 But, it was not.
 Now it is.
 Less, but with everything else that was also fixed, so much more, than it was.